 Students with disabilities have the right to timely, reasonable accommodations of that disability in order to provide them with the same opportunity for success as students who do not have disabilities.
 They have the right to: equal access to courses, programs, services, jobs, activities and facilities at CalArts; reasonable and appropriate accommodations, academic adjustments and/or auxiliary aids determined on an individual basis; appropriate confidentiality regarding their disability; and information reasonably available in accessible formats.

-required of all CalArts students; attending all classes; contacting other agencies for services for which they may be eligible; and arranging for personal attendants, if needed, whether paid for by an agency or personally.
+Students are responsible for: providing appropriate documentation of their disability; meeting with the Disability Specialist each semester to request services; maintaining the academic and institutional standards required of all CalArts students; attending all classes; contacting other agencies for services for which they may be eligible; and arranging for personal attendants, if needed, whether paid for by an agency or personally.

 It is important for students to recognize that not attending a class may result in the loss of a particular accommodation for that class.

 Faculty members at CalArts are valuable participants in the development and delivery of accommodations for students with disabilities.
 They have the right to: determine the curricula for their courses; evaluate students' progress and assign grades; give feedback to the Disability Specialist regarding the accommodations used in their classrooms; and challenge accommodations that would jeopardize the academic standards of integrity of their courses.